2 Corinthians 5:17 “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”

 How do we test our Faith?

-- The path of a believer is one of unity, love, humility, and grace toward others.
+The path of a believer is one of unity, love, humility, and grace toward others.
 “Become complete.
-Be of good comfort, be of one mind, live in peace; Are you in conflict with others?
+Be of good comfort, be of one mind, live in peace vs. 11 ; Are you in conflict with others?
 Are you united with other people of Christ in love?
 Are you lifting others up or yourself?

 If you are truly a new Creation, your life will show it and your joy will be made complete in Christ.
-There is such a different perspective when your walk is made new through Jesus in you.
-You see the others differently, your desires change, and your love becomes an inexpressible revelation of God’s presence in you.
+There is such a different perspective when your walk is made new in Christ, you see the others differently, your desires change, and your love becomes an inexpressible revelation of God’s presence in you.